fsprojects/FAKE/README.markdown

 ## Deployment using FAKE

-    * Assumes Fake.Deploy is available in the current directory or path.
+    * Assumes Fake.Deploy.exe is available in the current directory or path.

 ### Introduction

-FAKE deployment, allows users to deploy applications using FAKE scripts to remote computers.
-A typical scenario maybe as follows,
+The FAKE deployment tool allows users to deploy applications using FAKE scripts to remote computers.
+A typical scenario maybe as follows:

-* Build an application -> run tests -> create artifacts and save on build server
+* Build an application -> run tests -> create artifacts and save on build server (Classical FAKE build workflow)
 * Extract artifacts from build server and create a FAKE deployment package (*.fakepkg)
-* Push the fake package to the desired computer.
+* Push the fake package to the desired computer
+* Run the package's FAKE script on the remote machine

-### (Un)Installing Fake deployment service
+### Installing Fake deployment services

-To deploy using FAKE scripts to a remote computer, a deployment agent needs to be running on that server.
+In order to deploy application to a remote computer a deployment agent needs to be running on that server.

-To run an agent in a console, simply run
+To run an agent in a console, simply run:

     Fake.Deploy

-To install an agent as a windows service
+To install an agent as a windows service:

-   * Open a command prompt with Administrator Privledges
+   * Open a command prompt with Administrator Priviledges
    * Run Fake.Deploy /install

 By default the service starts a listener on port 8080.
 This can however be change by editing the Fake.Deploy.exe.config file and changing

     <add key="Port" value="8080"/>

 to the desired value.

+### Uninstalling Fake deployment services

 To uninstall an agent

-   * Open a command prompt with Administrator Privledges
+   * Open a command prompt with Administrator Priviledges
    * Run Fake.Deploy /uninstall

-### Creating a FAKE Deploy package
+### Creating a FAKE Deployment package

-FAKE deployments packages can be created in two ways
+FAKE deployment packages can be created in two ways:

-    * From a current zip archive using (Fake.Deploy /createFromArchive)
+    * From a current zip archive (using Fake.Deploy.exe /createFromArchive)
-    * From a directory tree (Fake.Deploy /createFromDirectory)
+    * From a directory tree (using Fake.Deploy.exe /createFromDirectory)

-For example, if you wanted to create a deployment package C:\Appdev\MyDeployment.fakepkg from the contents of a directory located at C:\Appdev\MyApp with a script called DeploymentScript.fsx located in the current directory, you would run the following command
+For example, if you want to create the deployment package C:\Appdev\MyDeployment.fakepkg from the contents of a directory located at C:\Appdev\MyApp with a script called DeploymentScript.fsx located in the current directory, you would run the following command:

     Fake.Deploy /createFromDirectory MyDeployment 1.0.0.1 DeploymentScript.fsx C:\Appdev\MyApp C:\Appdev

-Similarly if it was a zip file at C:\Appdev\MyApp.zip and not a directory you would run the following command
+Similarly if it was a zip file at C:\Appdev\MyApp.zip and not a directory you would run the following command:

     Fake.Deploy /createFromArchive MyDeployment 1.0.0.1 DeploymentScript.fsx C:\Appdev\MyApp.zip C:\Appdev

 ### Running a FAKE Deployment Package

-Fake deployment packages can be run manually on the current machine, to aid testing etc; Or they can be pushed to an agent on a remote machine
+Fake deployment packages can be run manually on the current machine or they can be pushed to an agent on a remote machine.

-To run a package on the local machine located at C:\Appdev\MyDeployment.fakepkg you would run the following command,
+To run a package on the local machine located at C:\Appdev\MyDeployment.fakepkg you would run the following command:

     Fake.Deploy /deploy C:\Appdev\MyDeployment.fakepkg

-To run the same package on a remote computer (e.g. integration-1) you can run
+To run the same package on a remote computer (e.g. integration-1) you can run:

     Fake.Deploy /deployRemote http://integration-1:8080 C:\Appdev\MyDeployment.fakepkg

 This will push the directory to the given url.
 It is worth noting that the port may well be different, as this depends on the configuration of the listening agent (see.
-(Un)Installing Fake deployment service)
+Installing Fake deployment service)